Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 Required parameter | Optional |

-Description | The period of time at which a new log file will be created |
+Description | Time interval after which a new log file is created |

 Default value | No default value |